LunaFennec/EzYT_DLP/README.md

 ### Usage:

 * Download the latest release.
 Place the .exe wherever you like, and run it.

 * Provide a video URL.
   > Only one URL at a time is supported.

-* Hit enter.
+* Choose quality by typing number 1-5.

+* Choose filetype with number 1-2.

 * Downloading will start and be placed in your regular downloads folder.

-* The files will be output as .mp4 with the highest available quality.
+* The files will be output in the type and quality you selected.
-  > Take note, long high quality videos will take a long time to download and use up a lot of disk space!
+  > If the quality is not available, the closest quality available will be chosen instead.

 Check out all the [supported websites](supportedsites.md) you can download from.